 TestComplete will run all the tests – scripts, keyword tests, BDD scenarios and BDD features – that match the selected tag.

-Open the Test Items page of your project.
-To do this, right-click the project node in the Project Explorer and then select Edit > Test Items from the context menu, or double-click the project in the Project Explorer and then switch to the Test Items tab.
+Open the Execution Plan editor of your project.
+To do this, right-click the project node in the Project Explorer and then select Edit > Execution Plan from the context menu, or double-click the Execution Plan node in the Project Explorer.

-On the Test Items page, add a new test item to your project.
+In the Execution Plan editor, add a new test item to your project.

 In the Execution entry column, click the ellipsis button and select the needed tag in the subsequent Select Test dialog: